 Dr. KP Yohannan has been crisscrossing the globe for the past 40 years, challenging the Body of Christ to discipleship.
 His call to a radical lifestyle—with an all-out commitment to Jesus—has left its impact on nearly every continent.
 To the Church caught up by the tidal waves of compromise and self-preservation, Yohannan’s life message is a fresh word to this generation and yet as timeless as the scriptural mandate itself.

 Yohannan is the founder and director of Gospel For Asia (GFA World), a Christian mission organization deeply committed to seeing communities transformed through the love of Christ demonstrated in word and deed.
-He is also the metropolitan bishop of Believers Church , an indigenous church in South Asia.
+He is also the founder and self-consecrated Metropolitan Bishop of Believers Eastern Church with the religious title and name of Moran Mor Athanasius Yohan I. Believers Church is an indigenous church in South Asia.

 Born in South India in 1950, Yohannan is the youngest of six sons.
 His mother dedicated each of her children to the Lord and longed to see one of them commit their lives to ministry.
 She secretly fasted each Friday for three-and-a-half years, praying, “Oh God, let just one of my boys preach!”
 Even as she prayed, her children were growing up, seeming destined for secular work.
 Finally, only the youngest, little “Yohannachan,” was left.
 Seeing how shy and insecure he was, his mother thought there was little chance that he would preach.